zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 This section explains how to fine-tune neural-network models and large language-models on private data.
 Small models can be be fine-tuned using a single-client/single-server setup.
-For optimal latency when fine-tuning larger models (e.g. GPT2 and bigger) you should consider distributed computation, with multiple worker nodes performing the training on encrypted data.
+For optimal latency when fine-tuning larger models (e.g., GPT2 and bigger) you should consider distributed computation, with multiple worker nodes performing the training on encrypted data.